 Interventional radiologists do a variety of procedures, including:

 Angioplasty.
-The doctor inserts a small balloon-tipped catheter into a blood vessel.
+The doctor puts a small balloon-tipped catheter into a blood vessel.
 Then he or she inflates the balloon to open up an area of blockage inside the vessel.

 Embolization.
-The doctor inserts a substance through a catheter into a blood vessel to stop blood flow thru that vessel.
-This can be done to control excessive bleeding.
+The doctor puts a substance through a catheter into a blood vessel to stop blood flow through that vessel.
+This can be done to control bleeding.

 Gastrostomy tubes.
-The doctor inserts a feeding tube into the stomach if you can’t take food by mouth.
+The doctor puts a feeding tube into the stomach if you can’t take food by mouth.

 Intravascular ultrasound.
-The use of ultrasound inside a blood vessel to better see the inside of the vessel to find problems.
+The doctor uses ultrasound to see inside a blood vessel to find problems.

 Stent placement.
-The doctor places a tiny, expandable mesh coil, called a stent, inside a blood vessel at the site of a blockage.
+The doctor places a tiny mesh coil (stent) inside a blood vessel at the site of a blockage.
 He or she expands the stent to open up the blockage.

 Foreign body removal.
-The doctor inserts a catheter into a blood vessel to remove a foreign body in the vessel.
+The doctor puts a catheter into a blood vessel to remove a foreign body in the vessel.

 Needle biopsy.
-The doctor inserts a small needle into the abnormal area in almost any part of the body, guided by imaging techniques, to take a tissue biopsy.
-This type of biopsy can provide a diagnosis without surgical intervention.
+The doctor puts a small needle into almost any part of the body, guided by imaging techniques, to take a tissue biopsy.
+This type of biopsy can give a diagnosis without surgery.
 An example of this procedure is called the needle breast biopsy.

 IVC filters.
-The doctor inserts a small filter into the inferior vena cava (IVC), a large vein in your abdomen.
+The doctor puts a small filter into the inferior vena cava (IVC).
+This is a large vein in your abdomen.
 The filter catches blood clots that may go into your lungs

-Injection of clot-dissolving agents.
-The doctor injects clot-dissolving drugs, such as tissue plasminogen activator, into the body to dissolve blood clots and increase blood flow to your arms or legs or organs in of your body.
+Injection of clot-dissolving medicines.
+The doctor injects clot-dissolving medicines such as tissue plasminogen activator.
+This medicine dissolves blood clots and increases blood flow to your arms, legs, or organs in your body.

 Catheters insertions.
-The doctor inserts a catheter into large veins for giving chemotherapy drugs, nutritional support, and hemodialysis.
-He or she may also insert a catheter before a bone-marrow transplant.
+The doctor puts a catheter into a large vein to give chemotherapy medicines, nutrition, or hemodialysis.
+He or she may also put in a catheter before a bone-marrow transplant.